precisely/gene-panel-curation/genes/SLC6A4.md

 <variant and population data>

-# Seratonin Deficit
+# Serotonin Deficit

-The LL variant causes a serotonin deficit in the body, and it is linked to increasing the risk of [obsessive compulsive disorder (OCD) 1.8X.]( https://www.ncbi.nlm.nih.gov/pubmed/16642437)  However, this variant also causes improved response to [SSRI medication.]( https://www.ncbi.nlm.nih.gov/pubmed/12476327)    It has been linked to CFS due to [concentrated extracellular serotonin and higher susceptibility to CFS.](https://www.ncbi.nlm.nih.gov/pubmed/14592408) The serotonin deficit also increases brain disfunction in CFS patients, as they are less tolerant to sustained [mental workload causing increased central fatigue]( https://www.ncbi.nlm.nih.gov/pubmed/19704949).
-Ecstasy also greatly worsens [verbal memory](https://www.ncbi.nlm.nih.gov/pubmed/26231032) for this variant.
+The LL variant causes a serotonin deficit in the body, and it is linked to increasing the risk of [obsessive compulsive disorder (OCD) 1.8X.]( https://www.ncbi.nlm.nih.gov/pubmed/16642437) and greatly worsened [verbal memory](https://www.ncbi.nlm.nih.gov/pubmed/26231032)   when taking Ecstasy.
+However, this variant also causes improved response to [SSRI medication.]( https://www.ncbi.nlm.nih.gov/pubmed/12476327)

+It has been linked to CFS as [concentrated extracellular serotonin may cause higher susceptibility to CFS.](https://www.ncbi.nlm.nih.gov/pubmed/14592408) The serotonin deficit also increases brain disfunction, as CFS patients are less tolerant to sustained [mental workload, which causes increased fatigue]( https://www.ncbi.nlm.nih.gov/pubmed/19704949).

 # What should I do about this?

-Users should not use ecstasy but should consider the use of SSRI.
-Users should monitor their mental and physical energy level closely to prevent post-exertional malaise.
+Do not use ecstasy.
+Consult with your doctor about SSRIs.
+Monitor your mental and physical energy level closely to prevent post-exertional malaise.

 Drugs currently used for SLC6A4 problems include [antidepressants, dopamine, doxepin, tramadol, flueoxetine, and many more.](http://www.uniprot.org/uniprot/P31645#pathology_and_biotech)